 Fine grained control over performance

 Provisioned Concurrency gives you greater control over the performance of your apps.
 When enabled, Provisioned Concurrency keeps functions initialized and hyper-ready to respond in double-digit milliseconds, up to the provisioned concurrency level.
 Provisioned Concurrency is ideal for any service built using Lambda that needs greater control over function start times.
 You can easily provision the appropriate amount of concurrency based on your application's unique demand.
 Provisioned Concurrency can be increased during times of high demand and lowered, or completely turned off, when demand decreases.
 Taking advantage of Provisioned Concurrency requires no changes to your existing code.

 With Amazon Lambda, you pay for execution duration rather than by server unit.
 When using Lambda functions, you only pay for requests served and the compute time required to run your code.
 Billing is metered in increments of 1 millisecond, making it cost-effective and easy to scale automatically from a few requests per day to thousands per second.
 With Provisioned Concurrency, you pay for the amount of concurrency that you configure and for the period of time that you configure it.
 When Provisioned Concurrency is enabled for your function and you execute it, you also pay for requests and execution duration.
 To learn more about pricing, please visit Amazon Lambda Pricing.

 Flexible resource model

-You choose the amount of memory you want to allocate to your functions and AWS Lambda allocates proportional CPU power, network bandwidth, and disk I/O.
+You choose the amount of memory you want to allocate to your functions and Amazon Lambda allocates proportional CPU power, network bandwidth, and disk I/O.

 Connect to shared file systems